 Penn Engineering’s NSF-backed Engineering Research Center for precision agriculture (the IoT4Ag) was formally launched in September of 2020 and is being actively supported by PCI’s Corporate Outreach team through its spearheading of the Innovation Ecosystem function for the multi-institutional alliance.

-In the Center’s first year, the team successfully recruited and signed up eighteen members – including start-ups, investment firms, mature companies, and non-profits – for the Center’s industrial participant advisory board.
-Board members provide valuable input and feedback on research directions, pay annual dues, and will collaborate down the road in commercializing developed IP.
-Discussions continue with many other prospective members who share the Center’s vision of achieving sustainable, environmentally-safe and energy-conscious food security through innovative technology.
+In the Center’s first year, the team successfully recruited and signed up eighteen private sector members who share the Center’s vision of achieving sustainable, environmentally-safe and energy-conscious food security through innovative technology. – including start-ups, investment firms, mature companies, and non-profits – for the Center’s industrial participant advisory board.
+Board members provide valuable input and collaborate in commercializing developed IP.

 About the NSF’s Engineering Research Centers